 Mixing up your training with a variety of stimuli within those weeks will work wonders for keeping you sharp, injury-free, and constantly improving.

-So let’s get into the 3 phases of your training plan!
+Now, let’s dig into the 3 phases of your training plan!

-One of the most important factors in your marathon running training is how you’re spending your time BEFORE the official training plan kicks off!
+One of the most important factors in your marathon training schedule is how you’re spending your time BEFORE the official training plan kicks off!

 You’ve officially started your marathon running training.
 The plan is in full force!